SIPRI (Sweden)

 |

-Dr. Vincent Boulanin Senior Researcher |
+Dr Vincent Boulanin Senior Researcher |

 |

-Kolja Brockmann Senior Researcher |
+Kolja Brockmann Senior Researcher (Non-Resident) |

-Kolja Brockmann (Germany) is a Researcher in SIPRI’s Dual-Use and Arms Trade Control Programme.
-He first joined SIPRI as an EU Non-Proliferation and Disarmament Consortium Intern and has been working at SIPRI since 2017.
-Kolja conducts research in the fields of export control, non-proliferation and technology governance.
-He focuses on controls on emerging technologies, in particular Additive Manufacturing (3D-Printing), and intangible transfers of technology (ITT).
-He works on export control compliance in industry, research and academia.
-In addition, Kolja contributes to the mapping of cooperation and assistance activities relevant to the implementation of the Arms Trade Treaty (ATT) in SIPRI’s Arms Trade Treaty database. |
+Kolja Brockmann (Germany) is an independent consultant contributing as a Senior Researcher (non-resident) to the work of SIPRI’s Dual-Use and Arms Trade Control Programme.
+He first joined SIPRI as an EU Non-Proliferation and Disarmament Consortium Intern in 2017.
+Kolja conducts research in the fields of dual-use and arms export control, non-proliferation and technology governance.
+He focuses on multilateral export control regimes, missile non-proliferation, controls on emerging technologies, in particular additive manufacturing (3D-printing), and intangible transfers of technology.
+Kolja regularly provides presentations, capacity-building and policy advice on national export licensing and export control compliance in industry, research and academia. |

 |

-Mark Bromley Programme Director |
+Dr Mark Bromley Senior Researcher (Non-resident) |

 |